Sub Documents are a concept developed by Printess as an easy way to separate documents into logical portions.

 A Sub Document is essentially a page from another document within the same Template which is inserted into the actual document like an image.
 The most powerful feature of a Sub Document is that this document will stay intelligent by reacting to new data and can also have variations.

 Sub Documents enable powerful user interfaces which are easy to create.
 Please learn more about Sub Document concepts here.

 Here one can choose which document is displayed in the frame.
 Essentially every document except the one currently being edited can be chosen as a Sub Document here.
 By default, the first page of a Sub Document is the page displayed.
 However, there is an option to select pages from a Sub Document once they are named.
 For more information, please see below in the Design Selection section.

 Fitting a Sub Document into a frame uses the same modes (Fit, Fill, Crop) as fitting an image.
-But there is an additional mode: flex which uses the Flex Features of a document.
+Learn more here But there is an additional mode: flex which uses the Flex Features of a document.

 When a Sub Document frame is switched to flex this means that the document size of the inserted document will be changed to the size of the frame.
 Therefore, all the powerful Flex Features such as Anchor Points, percentages for size and positioning come into play.

 The Fit Frame to Sub Document button will resize the Frame to fit the entire Sub Document at the current scale.